shraddha-bajare/EverseTechRadar/radar/2025-10-01/kibana.md

 ---
 title: "Kibana"
 ring: Adopt
-segment: Infrastructure & Platform Engineering
+quadrant: Infrastructure & Platform Engineering
 tags: ['Visualization']
 ---
 A data visualization dashboard for Elasticsearch, commonly used for log analytics, monitoring, and operational intelligence.